by Calculated Risk on 6/01/2018 12:21:00 PM

 Part Time for Economic Reasons

 "The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was essentially unchanged at 4.9 million in May.
 These individuals, who would have preferred full-time employment, were working part time because their hours had been reduced or they were unable to find full-time jobs."The number of persons working part time for economic reasons has been generally trending down, and the number decreased in May.
 The number working part time for economic reasons suggests a little slack still in the labor market.

 These workers are included in the alternate measure of labor underutilization (U-6) that decreased to 7.6% in May.
 This is the lowest level for U-6 since 2001.

 This graph shows the number of workers unemployed for 27 weeks or more.

-According to the BLS, there are 1.164 million workers who have been unemployed for more than 26 weeks and still want a job.
-This will increase sharply in 4 or 5 months, and will be a key measure to follow during the eventual recovery.
+According to the BLS, there are 1.189 million workers who have been unemployed for more than 26 weeks and still want a job.
+This was down from 1.293 million in April.

 This is the lowest level since June 2007.

 The headline jobs number was solid and the previous two months were revised up slightly.
 The headline unemployment rate dropped further, to 3.8%, and U-6 is the lowest since 2007.
 For the first five months of 2018, job growth has been solid averaging just over 200 thousand per month.